cool-RR/cute-wing-stuff/README.markdown

 people who still like using the `Insert` key by itself, you can bind `Ctrl-Insert` to `toggle-overtype`.

 All the scripts are copyright Ram Rachum and released under the MIT open-source license.
+Some code is by Raymond Hettinger, and licensed to use under the MIT license.
+(License given by Hettinger in private email on May 25th, 2013.)

 # What do the scripts do? #